 Once that customer has purchased and used it for a while, they can be eager for becoming smarter about their product.
 You can really deepen your relationship because the customer who is most likely to look for the low price is the one most interested in information.
 Find ways to connect to them, offer by email, text or old school phone call offering a tip for getting more out of their purchase.

 Let your knowledge guide you in selecting merchandise.
 Know which products from a particular vendor they are looking for, then keep the right quantities of those products in stock.
 And remember your best salespeople should be able to poke holes in anybody’s products, so train them how to show several answers to your customers’ questions, not just their own personal favorite of one vendor.

-We find these store-front related suggestion highly important for competing vendors and other retailers.
+We find this store-front related suggestion highly important for competing vendors and other retailers.
 As you’ve probably noticed, it’s not only about new carpets.
-There’s quite a lot of analysis and multifaceted real time action needed.
-Besides excellent storefront employees and setup, retailers need superb back end tools to make a headway in competition.
+There’s quite a lot of analysis and multifaceted real-time action needed.
+Besides excellent storefront employees and setup, retailers need superb back-end tools to make a headway in competition.

 Here’s a list of essential tools you can’t go without:

 You have to know your customers.
 A mom-and-pop storekeeper can really know the client by heart.
 In a large store or retail chain, there are tens of thousands of clients.
 CRM software has to be accessible in each and every point of sales.
 Personalize as much as possible.
 Get sales history, and target offers well.